ckan/ckanext-xloader/README.md

 Default value: none

-Uses a specific API token for the xloader_submit action instead of the apikey of the site_user.
 It's mandatory starting from CKAN 2.10.
 You can get one running the command `ckan user token add {USER_NAME} xloader -q`